Rapper Shawty Lo dies in car crash at age 40

 The Fulton County Medical Examiner's Office confirmed his death to CNN.
 The official cause of death is pending.

-Born Carlos Walker, the Jonesbridge, Georgia, native was a founding member of the group D4L, whose song "Laffy Taffy" peaked at No. 1 on the Billboard 100 chart in 2006.
+Born Carlos Walker, the Jonesboro, Georgia, native was a founding member of the group D4L, whose song "Laffy Taffy" peaked at No. 1 on the Billboard 100 chart in 2006.

 The song made it into the Guinness Book of World Records in 2007 as the most downloaded song.
 It was one of the biggest hits in the hip hop sub-genre known as "snap" music.